}

 For example, Volvo is positioned as a car brand that prioritizes safety above all else.
 This clear and distinct positioning sets it apart from competitors and appeals to consumers who value safety in their vehicles.

-Define the Term 'Verbal Brand Identity.'
+What is 'Verbal Brand Identity.'

 Verbal brand identity refers to the language, tone, and messaging that a brand uses to communicate with its audience.
 It encompasses all written and spoken elements of the brand’s communication, including taglines, slogans, content on websites, social media posts, and advertising copy.
 Key aspects of verbal brand identity include: